Mr Xuan Luu

 Xuan's research interests include:

-- Experiences of grief and bereavement in children and young people;
+- Youth and family experiences of grief and bereavement

-- The impact of the Internet on counselling and psychotherapy practice.
+- The impact of technology on counselling and psychotherapy practice

 Xuan is a member of the Mental Health research team.